mohamedsaif/IntelligentExperiences.OnContainers/src/services/CognitiveOrchestrator/README.md

 This is a regular Azure Function C# project triggered by Azure Service Bus topic.

+As Kubernetes (AKS) will be our main orchestrator, I've opted to deploy Azure Functions to AKS and leverage the KEDA project.

+The primary services of the platform are event driven, KEDA and Azure Functions make it really easy to build such scenarios so you can focus on building the actual services rather than worrying bout the pluming.

+>NOTE: Read more about [KEDA and Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda) here.
+Also check out this [1.0 Release](https://cloudblogs.microsoft.com/opensource/2019/11/19/keda-1-0-release-kubernetes-based-event-driven-autoscaling/) by Mr. Serverless (Jeff Hollan).

 ## Quick Tips

+### Azure Functions Core Tools

+As part for the prerequisites, you should have installed Azure Functions Core Tools.
+Please refer back to the setup documentation for further details.

 ### Creating new Azure Function in VS Code